Gibson Atherton: Career

+Congress

 Atherton was elected as a Democrat to the Forty-sixth and Forty-seventh Congresses (March 4, 1879 – March 3, 1883), but afterwards chose not to seek renomination.

+Later career

 Atherton was appointed to the Ohio Supreme Court by Governor Hoadly August 20, 1885 to fill a vacancy created by the death of John W. Okey.
 He lost election for the remaining two years of Okey's term that autumn to his Republican opponent, and resigned December 16 of that year.

 After retiring from the bench, he resumed the practice of law until his death in Newark, Ohio.

 Personal

 Atherton married Margaret A. E. Kumler in Butler County, Ohio on November 18, 1856.
 They had four children and all were born in Ohio.

-His eldest daughter, Clara B. Atherton (1858-1939) was an accomplished linguist who worked for the War Department in Washington DC.
+His eldest daughter, Clara B. Atherton (1858–1939) was an accomplished linguist who worked for the War Department in Washington DC.
 In 1885 she toured Europe with her parents.
 It was in Italy where she met her future husband, Emil Reidel.
 They married in Malta on Mar 17, 1886 and had 2 children.

 His other three children were Charles E Atherton (born 1860), Della M Atherton (born 1865) and Anna V Atherton (born 1867).